Sleep Like a Baby

-What does this mean to you in the middle of the night?
+What does this mean for you in the middle of the night?
 First, remember that your infant will move around a lot at night and make noises frequently.
 That doesn’t mean that your little darling is awake.
 Wait briefly before responding to your infant’s stirrings.
 He or she may reasonably go back to sleep after a brief awakening.
 However, routinely don’t let your newborn sleep more than 4 hours at a stretch, during the day or at night.
 Remember that your infant’s nutritional needs are high at this critical point in his or her growth and development.
-Newborns simply need to eat at least every four hours.
+Newborns simply need to eat at least every three to four hours.
 During the day, waking your infant after three hours may help to combat ‘day-night’ confusion.
 Combat your own sleepiness during this brief period in your child’s life by keeping your own life simple.
 Sleep when your infant sleeps.
 Keep dinners simple and household chores to a minimum.

 By four to six months, many infants will begin to need less sleep, and to sleep in longer stretches.
 However, their sleep patterns still are far from comparable to an adult’s sleep patterns.
 They still may wake briefly during the night and it is often at this time that they have more difficulty transitioning to sleep.